 If you only have time for one activity in Johannesburg, make it the Apartheid Museum.
 I don’t want to ‘spoil’ the experience but when you arrive, you’re randomly assigned a ‘black’ or ‘white’ ticket and you can only enter the museum according to your classification.
 Within just a few minutes, this museum gave me more of a glimpse of what apartheid might have been like than any book I’ve ever read.

 Make sure you have a few hours to properly appreciate the complicated and very recent history of South Africa.

-How to do it: You can’t book tickets in advance but you don’t need to.
+You can’t book tickets in advance but you don’t need to.
 The museum is open every day and you can find out more on the official website here.
-Generally I wouldn’t advise taking a tour.
-However, this was (unfortunately) one of the worst laid out museums I’ve ever visited.
-The commentary and exhibits don’t run chronologically and half way through I was flat out confused and wished I had a guide.
+Generally, I wouldn’t advise taking a tour.
+However, this was (unfortunately) one of the worst laid-out museums I’ve ever visited.
+The commentary and exhibits don’t run chronologically and halfway through I was flat-out confused and wished I had a guide.
 You can book a tour here.
 I wish I had.

 ‘Find out about stones and bones’ is possibly the worst way to market what is such a significant UNESCO World Heritage Site (sorry, Cradle of Humankind website).
 Although it’s located about an hour and a half’s drive out of the city of Johannesburg, in the surrounding region of Gauteng, it is one of the best day trips from Johannesburg.

 Known as the birthplace of humanity, this is where fossils of some of the world’s earliest life forms have been found including Mrs Ples and Littlefoot, hominids over 2 million years old that were early ancestors of the human race.
 There are two main sights to visit: Sterkfontein caves and Marpoeng.
 The former is the location where Mrs Ples and Littlefoot were found, and you’re able to explore down inside the caves.
 Marpoeng is the visitor’s centre which walks you through an interactive description of how the world began.